 In 2003, Congress passed the CAN-SPAM Act, which essentially required the FCC to develop rules around unwanted electronic commercial messages, including email and texts.

 As its name suggests, this act helps to prevent customers from getting spammed by solicited and unsolicited messaging.
 In conjunction with the TCPA, this legislation makes it illegal for marketers to send unwanted text messages to a customer’s cellphone.
-It enforces what was outlined in the TCPA, requiring marketers to provide customers with the ability to opt out of messaging services and cease communication within ten days of the customer choosing to unsubscribe.
+In addition, it enforces what was outlined in the TCPA, requiring marketers to provide customers with the ability to opt out of messaging services and cease communication within ten days of the customer choosing to unsubscribe.

 Violations of this act can carry fines of up to $16,000.

-In addition to the financial penalties associated with violating these acts, marketers can also get slapped with lawsuits for ignoring these rules.
+In addition to the financial penalties associated with violating these acts, marketers can get slapped with lawsuits for ignoring these rules.
 For example, in the 2017 class-action lawsuit, Esparza vs. Smartpay Leasing Inc, the class representative plaintiff was awarded $8.7 million after Smartpay Leasing Inc. sent out marketing messages with no unsubscribe option.